Axway/amplify-fusion-labs/cloud-integration/assets/salesforce-connection.md

   ![salesforce10](salesforce-connection/salesforce10.png)

 - Enable **OAuth Settings** should be checked and
   - Enter the **Callback URLs**.
-For example, if your Amplify Integration access URL is <https://axway.integration.us.axway.com>, your callback URL will be <https://axway.integration.us.axway.com/design/oauth2/callback>.
+For example, if your Amplify Integration control plane URL is  `https://axway-university.integration.us.axway.com`, your callback URL to generate tokens will be `https://axway-university.integration.us.axway.com/design/oauth2/callback`.
   - Choose the following scopes in the **Available OAuth Scopes** and **Add** them to the **Selecected OAuth Scopes** .
     - Full access (full)
     - Manage user data via APIs (api)
     - Perform requests at any time (refresh_token, offline_access)

+  - Make sure to disable the PKCE extension.
+Leave the other options requiring secret enabled

   ![salesforce11](salesforce-connection/salesforce11.png)

 - **Save** the app and then click **Continue**.